dalecurtis/image-decoder-api/explainer.md

   // When decoding a ReadableStream the value will be 0 until enough data to
   // decode the repetition count has been received. readonly attribute unsigned long repetitionCount;

+  // True if all available frames have been received by the decoder. readonly attribute boolean complete;
 };
 ```